Build A Custom Office Desk: 4 Steps (with Detailed Guidelines)

 Determining the type of customized office desk you need depends on certain conditions such as your office setup, work hours, kind of work, pastime, and budget.
 If you have a lot of room, you could choose to go for a standing desk with wide desktop space.
 Standing desks are usually ergonomic.
 You can also opt for an L-shaped desk.
 L-shaped desks save space.

 You can quickly determine the kind of desk you need, if you know the primary purpose of your desk.
-Are you going to use your custom home office furniture for writing, gaming, just working on computers, organizing, or multi-purposes?
+Are you going to use your custom computer desk for writing, gaming, just working on computers, organizing, or multi-purposes?
 The answers help you determine the right size, build, and storage needs for your custom office desk.

 Some types of desks to choose from include: